barbiego43/barbiego43/README.md

 ## 📫 How to reach me ...

-- You can email me at *hide email*
+- You can email me at *hide*
 - You can also follow me on GitHub @barbiego43

 ## 😄 Fun facts about me ...

 - I love to travel and explore new places
-- I play guitar and piano in my spare time
+- I play piano in my spare time
 - I'm a fan of Disney movies

 ## ⚡ My skills ...